Succession Planning: A Critical Part of Management and a Business’s Ongoing Success

 You may recall this exact situation from the mid-90s classic comedy “Tommy Boy.”
 The death of big Tom Callahan puts the viability of the entire Callahan Auto Parts organization at risk.
 The banks panic, lines of credit get called, and handshake agreements become tenuous.
 A sound succession plan could have prevented all of these, but it also would have deprived us of the hilarity which ensued.

 Let me be clear, a succession plan cannot guarantee that a transition will go seamlessly.
-However, a having a roadmap calms internal and external stakeholders and helps a company’s continuity should disaster strike.
+However, having a roadmap calms internal and external stakeholders and helps a company’s continuity should disaster strike.

 Whether you’re a startup or the third-generation to run a family business, it’s never too early (or too late) to think about succession planning.
 Let us know how we can help.